Continuous Patrolling Games: Solving the Game for Trees

-In Section \ref{sec:6-1-1} we find such strategies for a range of values of $\alpha $ on a skewed star with lengths $6,1,1$ and $\mu =8$ as shown in Figure~\ref{fig:asymmetric_star-KP}.
-It is easy to see that this star satisfies the Leaf Condition only for $\alpha \leq 4$ and $\alpha \geq 12$.
-In what follows we introduce attack strategies for this star that guarantee $v^*$ for the attacker for $4 \leq \alpha \leq 8$, and thus verify the conjecture.
-We refer to this skewed star as the $6-1-1$ star.
-Finally, in Section~\ref{sec:simple_tree} we give an attack strategy on a non-star tree that also guarantees the value $v^*$ for the attacker and thus verifies the conjecture.
+We consider the class of skewed stars with $n$ arcs of length $1$ and one arc of length $x >n$, as shown in Figure~\ref{fig:x-n-star}.
+We refer to these skewed stars as {\em symmetric skewed stars}.
+The degree $1$ nodes incident to the arcs of length $1$ are denoted $a_1,\ldots,a_n$, the node of degree $n+1$ is denoted $a_0$ and the degree $1$ node at the end of the arc of length $x$ is denoted $b$.
+It is easy to see that symmetric skewed stars satisfy the Leaf Condition only for $\alpha \leq 2n$ and $\alpha \geq 2x$.
+In what follows we introduce attack strategies for these stars that guarantee $v^*$ for the attacker for $2n \leq \alpha \leq 2x$, and thus show that Conjecture~\ref{conj} holds for symmetric skewed stars for all values of $\alpha$.
+Later, in Subsection~\ref{sec:simple_tree} we give an attack strategy on a non-star tree that also guarantees the value $v^*$ for the attacker and show that Conjecture~\ref{conj} holds for this example.